 The best CAD software for 3D Design: SolidWorks

-In engineering and furniture design circles, the name SolidWorks reign supreme for the design of 3 dimensional models or components.
+In engineering and furniture design circles, the name SolidWorks reigns supreme for the design of 3-dimensional models or components.
 And although this 2D/3D CAD tool may not be popular in other industries, it is highly regarded by designers and has made a name for itself as one of the best apps for 3D design and that is why it makes this list.
 This is how it ranks with our listed criteria:

 Scope of work